IvoBlok/CSE_FGO/README.md

 TODO
 =========
  - rewrite gradient calculation using SIMD instructions?
  - Try to implement L-BFGS for localRealOptimization; try with stepsize=1, and only half it if the energy drops for the starting stepsize.
-Fix center of mass
+Fix center of mass.
+Look into preconditioning
  - check spawnRadiusFactor = 0.4
  - parallelization
  - check lookup tables / interpolation methods etc for LJPotential evaluations, since current versions just calculate the potential (very quickly)